Brad14t/100-Days-of-Code/README.md

 This course is a 100 days, each day a new topic is learned or expanded on, with the use of daily projects.

-This repository will be my projects I have completed through my journey to evantually be able to use Python seemlessly daily.
+This repository will be my projects I have completed through my journey, to evantually be able to use Python seemlessly daily.

 Below the goal of this project will be pictures of whay the code does.
 And a short description of what I learned.